blofin/blofin-api-docs/index.md

 - Both GET and POST requests require signatures
 - For GET requests, query parameters are part of the requestPath
 - For POST requests, include the JSON body in the signature
-- Use compact JSON encoding (no extra spaces) for the body

 <aside class="notice">
 The request will expire 1 minute after the timestamp.